Home » All Blogs » Introduction to OmniScripts

 OmniScript Naming Conventions.

-Only one version of an OmniScript may be active at a time.
+Only one version of OmniScript may be active at a time.
 If you need to make a change to an active OmniScript, create a new version.
 The version of the OmniScript already active and in production remains in place while you work on the new version.

 OmniScript Naming Conventions Best Practices